collincollins/can-you-beat-the-market/README.md

 ## Key Features
 - Market Simulation: Implements a market model via geometric Brownian motion (see ```src/logic/simulation.js``` and ```src/logic/simulationConfig.js```) to simulate daily price movements over several simulated years.
-- Trading Mechanics: Users interact with the simulation by executing buy and sell actions using on-screen controls (see ```src/components/Controls```svelte).
-These actions update the user’s portfolio based on current market prices and rolling averages.
+- Trading Mechanics: Users interact with the simulation by executing buy and sell actions using on-screen controls (see ```src/components/Controls.svelte```).
+These actions update the user's portfolio based on current market prices and rolling averages.
 - Rolling Averages: The simulation calculates rolling averages (with a default window size of 2) to determine trade execution prices.
 - Performance Comparison: At the end of a simulation run, the app compares your trading performance (annualized returns calculated as CAGR) with a buy‐and‐hold strategy.
+- User Accounts: Username + password authentication system with bcrypt hashing.
+Users can create accounts to track their stats across sessions.
+- Personal Stats Page: Logged-in users can view comprehensive statistics including win rate, performance metrics, trading style analysis, cumulative stats, and global percentile ranking.
 - High Score & Win Streaks: Tracks consecutive wins and high scores.
 When you set a new record, you are prompted via a username modal (see ```src/components/UsernameModal.svelte```) to submit your name.
 Data is stored using Netlify functions that connect to a MongoDB cluster.
 - Visitor Counting & Hit Tracking: Netlify functions handle backend tasks such as counting unique visitors and page hits.